inertiacreeping/Unifi-Timelapse/README.md

        - There mgiht be a slight delay to the start/end of a scheduled capture session, due to the way the scheduler works.
 7. To convert previously captured snapshots into a video (perhaps with a different framerate), click on the "**Convert Existing Images**" button, select the relevant folder of captured snapshots, and the script will handle the rest.

-#### Capture Locations
+> [!NOTE]
-Captures will be stored in /captures/IP ADDRESS/Date_time.
+> Captures will be stored in /captures/IP ADDRESS/Date_time.

-Videos are created and stored in the same folder as the captures.
+> Videos are created and stored in the same folder as the captures.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)